MAKASA-LABORATORY/.github/profile/README.md

 #
 # Prepared By:
 ## Max Angelo Dapitilla Perin, MSCS, BSCpE, CCpE
-##### Bachelor of Science in Computer Engineering - Bohol Island State University-Main Campus - 2013-2018 (Graduated)
+##### Bachelor of Science in Computer Engineering - Bohol Island State University - Main Campus - 2013-2018 (Graduated)
 ##### Master of Science in Computer Engineering major in Software Engineering - University of San Carlos - 2018-2019 (6 Units)
 ##### Master of Science in Computer Science - Cebu Institute of Technology-University - 2019-2021 (Graduated)
 ##### Data Science Pathway - Project SPARTA Scholar - Development Academy of the Philippines - 2020-2023 (Graduated)